Kumar Vishwas

-Kumar Vishwas (born Vishwas Kumar Sharma; 10 February 1970) is an Indian Hindi poet, politician, and a lecturer.
-He was a founding member of the Aam Aadmi Party (AAP) and a former member of its National Executive.
+Kumar Vishwas (born Vishwas Kumar Sharma; 10 February 1970) is an Indian Hindi poet, a lecturer and former politician.
+He was one of the founding members of the Aam Aadmi Party (AAP) and a former member of its National Executive.

 Life and career

 Vishwas was born on 10 February 1970 in a middle-class family in the town of Pilkhuwa in Uttar Pradesh, where he studied at Lala Ganga Sahay School.
 His father, Chandra Pal Sharma, was a lecturer at R.S.S.
 Degree College in Pilkhuwa and his mother, Rama Sharma, was a homemaker.
 Vishwas is the youngest child and has four brothers and a sister.
 He studied at the Rajputana Regiment Inter College and then joined Motilal Nehru Regional Engineering College because his father wanted him to become an engineer.
 However, engineering did not interest Vishwas and he left it to study Hindi literature, in which he subsequently earned a PhD.

-It was while studying for his PhD that Vishwas changed his name from Viswas Kumar Sharma to Kumar Vishwas, to maintain a poetic identity.
-In 1994, he became a lecturer in Indra Gandhi PG college 'Pilibanga' Rajasthan, then taught Hindi literature at Lala Lajpat Rai College.
+It was while studying for his PhD that Vishwas changed his name from Vishwas Kumar Sharma to Kumar Vishwas, to maintain a poetic identity.
+In 1994, he became a lecturer in Indra Gandhi PG College 'Pilibanga' Rajasthan, then taught Hindi literature at Lala Lajpat Rai College.
 In 2012, he joined the newly formed AAP as a volunteer worker.

 Vishwas hosts a comedy show called KV Sammelan on the Aaj Tak television channel that first premiered on 29 September 2018.

 Vishwas routinely gives performances in which he demonstrates his poetry and love for Hindi, Urdu and Sanskrit literature.
 He incorporates his comments on topical issues relating to India.
 He has participated in poetry recitations and functions abroad including the US, UK, Dubai, Oman, Singapore and Japan.